WixBe/SourCandy2ndG/README.md

 - 👋 Hi, I’m @SourCandy2ndG
 - 👀 I’m interested in object oriented programing, game development and so on...
-- 🌱 I’m currently learning B.Tech CS at the College of Engineering Muttathara.
+- 🌱 Final year B.Tech CS student at College of Engineering Muttathara.
 - 📫 How to reach me : narendranmurali2001@gmail.com
+- Python, C programmer